stakezone/nodemonitorgaiad/README.md

 # nodemonitorgaiad
 A complete log file based Cosmos gaiad monitoring solution for Zabbix.
-It consists of the shell script nodemonitor.sh for generating log files of the node to be monitored and the template zbx_export_templates_nodemonitorgaiad.xml for the Zabbix server.
+It consists of the shell script nodemonitor.sh for generating log files on the host and the template zbx_export_templates_nodemonitorgaiad.xml for the Zabbix server.

 ### Concept